-This is a quest I embarked on thanks to the influence of /r/DaystromInstitute and the realization that I have never actually seen much of the original Trek.
+Several years ago, I came to the realization that I have never actually seen much of the original Trek.
 This provided me with an excuse to go through from the beginning to see the process by which a cohesive, generation-spanning and inspirational setting is presented to viewers.
 In the end, though, it’s an excuse to get snarky and pick apart a show I’ve loved since childhood.

 Why the drinking?
 Because every time I reflect on the scope of this project I realize there are over five hundred hours of Star Trek ahead of me.

 In which Tyler shows his true colors and the Emperor is revealed.

 The Discovery is apparently having some power problems, and a malfucntion on Deck 12 is being repaired in a horror-movie-like atmosphere and cinematic sequence.
 Stamets, still crazy, cradles Doc Culber and goes on about seeing him through the trees of a dark forest.
 One might guess, given his prophetic hints in the last episode and the multiversal nature of the Mycelial network, that this is going to involve pulling an alternate version of Culber over to the Discovery somehow.
 Meanwhile, aboard the Shenzhou, Burnham doesn’t find her stateroom relaxing at all.
 It’s presumably a familiar enough ship, but having Saru just be there to fill her bath with Lush products is a bit off.
 He is a slave of the Terran EMpire and considered beneath name-ownership or modestry concerns.
 We know that eventually, some nonhumans will be recognized as person enough to be on the bridge and even shape policy for the empire, though – as long as they’re part human.